 Take a close look at your German employment contract with this checklist

-No later than one month after the agreed start of your employment relationship, the essential contractual conditions must have been laid down in written form - and signed by both parties.
+No later than 1 month after the agreed start of your employment relationship, the essential contractual conditions must be laid down in written form - and signed by both parties.
 In case certain regulations such as holidays or working hours have not been defined, the statutory regulations always apply.

 Ready to walk through your employment contract?
 These are the elements any employment contract in Germany should contain: